 No responsibility is assumed for the use or reliability of software on equipment that is not supplied by Digital Equipment Corporation or its affiliated companies.

-Copyright ©1988 by Digital Equipment Corporation
+© Digital Equipment Corporation 1991.

 All Rights Reserved.
-Printed in U.S.A.

-The postpaid READER'S COMMENTS form on the last page of this document requests the user's critical evaluation to assist in preparing future documentation.
+The postpaid Reader's Comments forms at the end of this document request your critical evaluation to assist in preparing future documentation.